News

 Wednesday January 21st, 2026

-On Monday, January 19, at the UDP Casa Central, and in the presence of various authorities, a partnership agreement was signed between the Vice Presidency of Lund University and Diego Portales University, formalizing the University’s admission into the Swedish-Chilean ACCESS Network (Academic Collaboration Chile–Sweden).
+On Monday, January 19, at the UDP Casa Central, and in the presence of various authorities, a partnership agreement was signed between the Office of the Deputy Vice-Chancellor and Diego Portales University, formalising the University’s admission into the Swedish-Chilean ACCESS Network (Academic Collaboration Chile–Sweden).

-The signing ceremony included the participation of Provost Cristóbal Marín, accompanied by the Vice President for Research and Innovation, Dr. Maite de Cea, and Carlos Ahumada from the General Directorate of International Relations (DGRRII).
+The signing ceremony included the participation of Provost Cristóbal Marín, accompanied by the Vice President for Research and Innovation, Dr Maite de Cea, and Carlos Ahumada from the General Office of International Relations (DGRRII).

 The delegation from Lund University—which currently coordinates the ACCESS network—was composed of Vice President Lena Eskilsson (Deputy Vice-Chancellor), Miguel Cornejo, and Pouneh Eftekhari, both Project Managers at the Swedish institution.

-During the event, a presentation was held regarding the strategic projection of the network and the various participation opportunities for UDP.
-This session allowed for a dialogue with directors and researchers from different faculties to explore research and academic collaboration opportunities within the framework of ACCESS.
+During the event, a presentation was held on the network’s strategic vision and on UDP’s participation opportunities.
+This session facilitated dialogue among directors and researchers from different faculties to explore research and academic collaboration opportunities within the ACCESS framework.

 The participants from Diego Portales University included Maite de Cea and Camila Claps (Office of the Vice President for Research and Innovation); Lorena Oróstica (Faculty of Medicine); Claudio Fuentes (Social Sciences Research Institute – ICSO); Felipe Alarcón (Institute of Philosophy); Carlos Ahumada (DGRRII); Christian Peake (Faculty of Education); Margarita Jans and Elizabeth Wagemann (Faculty of Architecture, Art, and Design); Jorge Saavedra (Faculty of Communication and Literature); Nieves León (Faculty of Law); Paula Jofré (Institute of Astrophysical Studies); María Paz Rodríguez (Faculty of Health and Dentistry); and Rodrigo Cáceres (Faculty of Engineering and Sciences).

-Lena Eskilsson, Vice President of ACCESS, highlighted that the network has fostered more than 10 years of collaboration between Swedish and Chilean universities.
+Lena Eskilsson, Vice President of ACCESS, highlighted that the network has fostered collaboration between Swedish and Chilean universities for more than 10 years.
 “We believe it is an excellent opportunity for researchers from Chile and Sweden to meet.
 Both senior researchers and PhD students come together and work interdisciplinarily across different research areas,” she commented.

 The Swedish-Chilean ACCESS Network brings together universities from both countries to strengthen bilateral collaboration in teaching, research, innovation, and institutional development from an interdisciplinary perspective.

 In this context, the ACCESS Forum was recently held at the University of Concepción, where UDP participated through the DGRRII and the Office of the Vice President for Research and Innovation.
-During that event, several agreements were reached, most notably that the next forum will be held in June 2027 in Gothenburg, Sweden.
+During that event, several initiatives were agreed upon, most notably that the next forum will be held in June 2027 in Gothenburg, Sweden.

 Compartir esta página: